mar1asm/Tokero/README.md

 Exchange Page Testing

-The Exchange page is a core feature of the Tokero platform.
 The following aspects are tested:

     The default parity selected on load is EUR.